Koala Doggy Door: A Simple but Effective Solution to Reduce Koala-Vehicle Fatalities

 Frequently Asked Questions

 Why are the koalas collared?
-All koalas being treated by EVE are part of a koala tagging and monitoring program utilising our K-tracker biotelemetry tag and low profile collar.
+All koalas being treated by EVE are part of a koala tagging and health monitoring program utilising our K-tracker biotelemetry tag and low profile collar.
 The Queensland-born technology is a major tool used in our work to monitor up to hundreds of koalas throughout the most critical phases of development or other intensive population health monitoring scenarios.
 It is vital being able to view koalas in-near-real-time ensuring the well-being of each and every koala on projects where we work.

 Where do the koalas in the trial come from?
 Koalas selected to be put through the trial are wild koalas at the end of their treatment from our specialised intensive-care koala clinic.
 In order to participate, each koala must meet a strict criteria framework which is assessed at the conclusion of their treatment time at EVE’s veterinary facility prior to release.
 These guidelines are designed to ensure that each candidate is both physically and behaviourally suitable for participation in the trials.
+The timeframe undertaken for each animal is short, with most koalas running through in seconds or just a few minutes.